FrankieFinancial/onboarding-widget/README.md

     4. Check Box
         1. .ff-the-tick
             1. .ff-icon
-        2. .ff-label
+        2. .ff-label, all text associated with the check box
-    5. SelectOption (dropdowns that might be displayed as a full spread list of options for better UX on small screens)
+    5. SelectOption (dropdowns that might also be displayed as a full spread list of options for better UX on small screens)
         1. .ff-select-option, when it's a regular dropdown is just a wrapper for a [third party library](https://vue-select.org/)
-            1. .ff-the-select-box
+            1. .ff-the-select-box, the third party element
         2. .ff-select-option.ff-spread, in case the options list is spread on the screen instead of a dropdown, which makes it a sequence of ul li
             1. .ff-select-option-filter, the filter text input that might be present or not, based on configuration.
 See details in Generic Input
             2. ul.ff-select-option-options, the actual options list